fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Security
   - Uses KMS to encrypt artifacts
   - Uses IAM to build
-  - Uses VPC to network
+  - Uses VPC to network (with vpc-specific config in project)
   - Uses CloudTrail for API logging
 - Components
   - Project: Define how AWS runs a build